browserengineering/book/book/animations.md

         # ...
 ```

-All that's left is wiring these methods up in `raster_and_draw`; let's
+All that's left is wiring these methods up; let's rename
-also rename it to `composite_raster_and_draw` to remind us that
+`raster_and_draw` to `composite_raster_and_draw` to remind us that
-there's now an additional composite step.
-(And don't forget to rename
+there's now an additional composite step and add our two new methods.
-the corresponding dirty bit and call sites.)
+(And don't forget to rename the corresponding dirty bit and call
+sites.)

 ``` {.python}
 class Browser: